JuanPablo70/PGAD-Assignment02/README.md

 https://github.com/JuanPablo70/PGAD-Assignment02.git
 ```

-If you haven't set R kernel on your computer, download and install [R for Windows](https://cran.r-project.org/bin/windows/base/) on your computer.
+If you haven't set the R kernel on your computer, download and install [R for Windows](https://cran.r-project.org/bin/windows/base/) on your computer.
 Once R is installed, run the following commands in the R terminal:

 ```
 install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest'))